In the fourth grade, I attracted a nasty bully.

-One day, while I was standing on first base during a game of kickball, the bully ran over to me and pushed me down in front of my classmates.
+One day, while I was standing on first base during a game of kickball, the bully ran over and pushed me down in front of my classmates.
 When I looked over to the nearby teachers for support, I saw the bully’s mom–also a teacher—laughing at me while I brushed the dirt off my pants.
 It ran in the family.

 An important detail here is that the bully was much smaller than me, at least by a foot.
 But I was a friendly, awkward giant and absolutely never stood up for myself.
 He knew this about me because we were best friends in first grade.
 I used to spend the night at his house and, on one occasion, we stayed up late and danced to the Macarena.
 It was new and cool then.